tensorflow/compression/README.md

   which only contains the C++ ops.
 These will be updated as long as possible for newer TF versions.

+  - UPDATE: Due to technical challenges in maintaining C++ custom ops with newer TensorFlow releases, TF 2.18 will be the last version supported by `tensorflow-compression-ops`.

 - Binary packages are provided for both options on pypi.org:
   [TFC](https://pypi.org/project/tensorflow-compression/) and
   [TFC ops](https://pypi.org/project/tensorflow-compression-ops/).